musictheory/NilScript/Nyx.md

-# NilScript
+# Nyx

-NilScript is a superset of the JavaScript language inspired by Objective-C.  It features a fast, simple runtime without a dynamic messaging overhead.
+Nyx is a superset of the JavaScript language.

 NilScript is designed to ease the pain of syncing class interfaces (not necessarily implementations) between Objective-C projects and their web counterparts.